ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 On both nodes, run the following commands.

-If needed, use `subscription-manager` to enable the SAP Netweaver repository.
+If needed, use `subscription-manager` to enable the SAP NetWeaver repository.
 For more information, see [RHEL for SAP Repositories and How to Enable Them](https://access.redhat.com/articles/6072011){: external}).

 ```shell